isthatdebbiej/WalmartMLE/README.md

 ## Introduction

-WalmartMLE is a project aimed at developing a machine learning pipeline for analyzing and forecasting sales data from Walmart stores.
 The goal is to scale up the model training pipeline to run in parallel utilizing multiple cores on a computer.
+The model has been developed by the data Scientists at Walmart for the M5 competition posted on Kaggle.

 ## Installation
  pip install -r requirements.txt